-This federal bill was introduced to end the rampant abuse of Tennessee walking horses, but it needs to be stronger
+This federal law was enacted to end the rampant abuse of Tennessee walking horses, but it needs to be stronger

 In response to public outcry about the cruel treatment of Tennessee walking horses for the show ring, Congress passed the Horse Protection Act (HPA) of 1970.
 The intent of the law was to ban "soring"—the intentional infliction of pain to a horse's limbs to produce an exaggerated, artificial gait prized by some shows and judges.
 However, soring continues unabated throughout the Tennessee walking horse industry.

-The Prevent All Soring Tactics (PAST) Act will soon be reintroduced in Congress to strengthen the HPA and allow for a stronger crackdown on the widespread abuse within the Tennessee walking horse show world.
+In April 2015, the Prevent All Soring Tactics (PAST) Act was reintroduced in the U.S. Senate by a strong, bipartisan group of original cosponsors.
+The PAST Act would strengthen the HPA and allow for a stronger crackdown on the widespread abuse within the Tennessee walking horse show world.